RTC PCD Toolkit

 People-centered design process for the optimal, rapid, and sustainable roll-out of TB innovations

-Partnership’s Re-imagining TB Care (RTC) initiative.
-It is designed for country stakeholders and partners, including civil society and communities, interested in applying a creative, inclusive, and systematic approach to identifying, prioritizing, and selecting TB service delivery and product innovations to transform when, where, and how TB
+The People-Centered Design Toolkit has been developed to support the implementation of the Stop TB Partnership’s Re-imagining TB Care (RTC) initiative.
+It is designed for country stakeholders and partners, including civil society and communities, interested in applying a creative, inclusive, and systematic approach to identifying, prioritizing, and selecting TB service delivery and product innovations to transform when, where, and how TB services are accessed and delivered.

 Version 1.0 – January 2024

-“Many patients with TB symptoms arrive at our facility in a weakened state already, meaning that treatment is often initiated too late for them and they succumb to the disease.”
+β€œMany patients with TB symptoms arrive at our facility in a weakened state already, meaning that treatment is often initiated too late for them and they succumb to the disease.”

-— Healthcare worker in Viet Nam
+β€” Healthcare worker in Viet Nam

 01

-Kick off the PCD process
+Kick off the PCD Process

 Teams are introduced to PCD and the complementary value it can bring.
 They align on project goals and new ways of working, and establish the baseline for challenges and opportunities across the TB care journey.